Gerhard Ludwig Müller: US Leadership Conference of Women Religious

-In 2012, Müller and the Dicastery for the Doctrine of the Faith initiated an investigation of the Leadership Conference of Women Religious.
+In 2012, Müller and the Congregation for the Doctrine of the Faith initiated an investigation of the Leadership Conference of Women Religious.
 The member congregations of the Conference were ordered to review their statutes and reassess their plans and programs.
 The investigation was controversial, and was terminated by Pope Francis in April 2015, who "shrewdly let the nuns' case fade from his agenda".
 The investigation embittered many American Catholics "against what they perceive[d] as heavy-handed tactics by Rome against U.S. sisters who provide critical health care, education and other services for the poor."